migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L04.md

 initiative**.
 I have authority to lay it down, and I have authority to take it up again.
 This commandment I received from My Father."*

-**3. The Humility of Jesus Christ seen in His submission to the Father**
+#### 3. The Humility of Jesus Christ seen in His submission to the Father

-As a bondservants role ...
+As a bondservants role

 This explains why we find verses like: